KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo17 - shell equivalent - minimal version/README.md

 > [!IMPORTANT]
 > You can see the "loadshell" and "setbuf" commands in screenshots.
 Loadshell was supposed to load shell.efi file from \EFI\Boot\.
 I simply copied compiled shell.efi from EmulatorPkg, but it doesn't work on real HW ( it starts but does not show SHELL, program hangs on the bootx64 loading text ).
 Setbuf is there because it allows to "scroll" text, but it repaints text N lines back again after pressing LEFT SHIFT + PageUp / PageDown.
 But then it writes how many lines have been shown.
-It's a "bug".
+It shouldn't act like that.
 I DO NOT RECOMMEND USING THESE COMMANDS.
 THEY NEED IMPROVEMENT.
 This demo is mainly for using --> loadimg from myApps.

 <h3>shell equivalent - minimal version</h3>